Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Discussion

 LLMs have emerged as a transformative force in the field of education \cite{Abdelghani2023,Ji2023,MacNeil2022}.
 The integration of MLLMs in science educational settings holds the promise of personalized and adaptive learning experiences, matching the needs of learners by delivering content that is both accessible and engaging.

 MLLMs are characterized by their ability to analyze and interpret data from different sources, such as spoken language, written text, or images.
 A key advantage of MLLMs over static sources of information, such as textbook representations, is the adaptive nature of these models.
 Both educators and students can use MLLMs to independently transform information into other modalities, such as textual information on the evolution of ant populations, into visual representations.
 This capability of MLLMs can be called "adaptive transformation."
 It allows knowledge representations to alter form flexibly, especially between text and images, but also within a modality, for example, to simplify complex images or make difficult text more understandable.
-This shows that MLLMs can change and adapt knowledge representations almost limitlessly and with great efficiency.
-The question is how this can be used to foster knowledge acquisition and scientific competencies.

-One central question is how MLLMs and the advantages of "adaptive transformation" can ultimately support multimedia learning, i.e., the integration of different knowledge representations into an integrated mental model.
-Focusing on the three stages of multimodal learning \cite{Mayer2021, Schnotz2003}, MLLMs can play a crucial role in every stage.
-MLLMs and the potential of "adaptive transformation" might help learners perform these three-step cognitive processes of selection, organization, and integration.
+This shows that MLLMs can change and adapt knowledge representations with great efficiency.
+One central question arising is how MLLMs can be used to foster knowledge acquisition and scientific competencies.
+To guide this question, we proposed a framework that is rooted in the Theory of Multimedia Learning and integrates MLLMs into multimodal learning (cf. section 3): Given visual or textual input and the user's requirements for adaptiveness and personalization, the MLLM produces textual and/or visual outputs.
+The MLLM does this by transforming content from text to image or vice versa or shifting from uni- to multimodality by adding a modality.
+Depending on the setting, the user of the MLLM can be either the educator or the learner itself.
+The framework introduced in this paper proved beneficial in describing and analyzing various scenarios of applying MLLM in (science) education, including content creation, fostering student learning in diverse contexts, and providing assessment and feedback.

 Whereas in the past, support had to be provided by the learning material or the educator, it is now possible for learners to generate such support adaptively.
 For example, with MLLMs it is possible for learners to summarize texts, highlight important text passages, or display similarities between related texts and images as key points.
 In addition, an adaptive use of MLLMs would allow learners to integrate selection aids into multimodal representations only when they need them.
 This would make it possible to avoid expertise reversal effects~\cite{Kalyuga2007}.